minermanNL/Portfolio/information.md

 ## Core Features:

-- User Authentication: User Authentication: Allow users to sign-up, log-in, and manage their accounts.
+- User Authentication: Allow users to sign-up, log-in, and manage their accounts.
-- User Profile: User Profile: Display user information fetched from the backend, allowing for profile updates.
+- User Profile: Display user information fetched from the backend, allowing for profile updates.
-- Melody Library: Melody Library: Display a list of melodies, with search and filtering options.
+- Melody Library: Display a list of melodies, with search and filtering options.
-- AI Melody Generation: AI Melody Generator: A form takes input to send to the backend.
+- AI Melody Generation: A form takes input to send to the backend.
 The response is used to generate MIDI or vocals.
-- Subscription Management: Subscription management: Display subscription status and a link to Stripe for managing the subscription.
+- Subscription Management: Allows users to subscribe to different tiers, manage their payment details via Stripe, and view their current subscription status.

 ## Style Guidelines: